energysistem/manuals/42674-Energy_Phone_Pro_4G_Navy/en/13-wifi_setup.md

 3. Select your Wi-Fi network.
 4. Connect.

-**Note:** Your Energy Phone Pro 4G is compatible with the following security and encryption standards: WEP, WPA, WPA2, TKIP and AES.
+**Note:** Your Energy Phone Pro 4G Navy is compatible with the following security and encryption standards: WEP, WPA, WPA2, TKIP and AES.
 Once you have completed the authentication process successfully, your Energy Phone will save the Wi-Fi access data and your devide will be ready to access the Internet.
 The device will remember the network and will automatically connect to it when it is available.